 Children: with Jeanette Adair Bradshaw: Deena (adopted by Freeman) and Morgana; mother’s name unavailable publicly: Saifoulaye; with Loletha Adkins: Alphonso

 Education: Studied acting at Los Angeles City College in the early 1960s

 Co-founder of the movie production company Revelations Entertainment.

-Has narrated two Academy Award winning documentaries: "The Long Way Home," 1997 and "March of the Penguins," 2005.
+Has narrated two Academy Award winning documentaries: “The Long Way Home” and “March of the Penguins.”

-Since January 2010, his voice can be heard on the introduction of the CBS Evening News.
+For six and a half years, starting in January of 2010, his voice was heard on the introduction of the CBS Evening News.

 1970s - Plays Count Dracula on “The Electric Company.”